-In 1986, the Theta Kappa Chapter of Sigma Theta Tau was established at the College of Nursing.
+In 1986, the Theta Kappa Chapter of Sigma Theta Tau was established.
 This chapter has won key awards for its outstanding work related to chapter goals.

-In 1993, Dr. Elisabeth Pennington was appointed as the third Dean of the College of Nursing.
+In 1993, Dr. Elisabeth Pennington was appointed as the third dean.
 Under her direction, the faculty were encouraged to embrace change, knowing that quick response to a changing world was necessary.
-The College's mission and goal statement was revised and the philosophy refined.
-In spring, 2005, Dr. James Fain was appointed Dean of the College.
-He brings to the position experience as a nurse, nursing educator, nurse researcher, and administrator.
-In 2008, the College admitted its first cohort of PhD students to an innovative program of study that addresses the nursing faculty shortage and advances nursing knowledge in the care of people with chronic illness.
+The college's mission and goal statement was revised, and the philosophy refined.
+In spring 2005, Dr. James Fain was appointed dean.
+He brought to the position experience as a nurse, nursing educator, nurse researcher, and administrator.
+In 2008, the college admitted its first cohort of PhD students to an innovative program of study that addresses the nursing faculty shortage and advances nursing knowledge in the care of people with chronic illness.

-The College serves as the administrator of the University Lead Poisoning Education Project.
+The college serves as the administrator of the University Lead Poisoning Education Project.
 This project, which is federally and state funded, educates, inspects, and supports lead abatement processes.
-The College of Nursing also oversees the Gerontology minor and certificate programs.
+The college also oversees the Gerontology minor and certificate programs.